csdwren/DRN/README.md

 ## [DUAL RECURSIVE NETWORK FOR FAST IMAGE DERAINING](https://csdwren.github.io/papers/DRN.pdf)

 ### Introduction
-In this paper, we propose a dual recursive network (DRN) for fast image deraining, which can achieve superior or comparable deraining performance compared with state-of-the-art methods but significantly reduce network parameters.
-Specifically, the proposed DRN utilizes a ResNet with only 4 convolutional layers.
-The ResNet can be recursively unfolded to gradually remove rain streaks in multiple stages.
-To further strengthen the model capability, recursive computation is also employed in each stage.
-In particular, the intermediate 2-layer residual block (ResBlock) can be repeately unfolded several times.
+In this paper, we propose a dual recursive network (DRN) for fast image deraining as well as comparable or superior deraining performance compared with state-of-the-art approaches.
+Specifically, our DRN utilizes a residual network (ResNet) with only 2 residual blocks (ResBlock), which is recursively unfolded to remove rain streaks in multiple stages.
+Meanwhile, the 2 ResBlocks can be recursively computed in one stage, forming the dual recursive network.
+Experimental results show that DRN is very computationally efficient and can achieve favorable deraining results on both synthetic and real rainy images.

 <img src="examples/rain-021.jpg" width="367px"/> <img src="examples/DRN-021.jpg" width="367px"/>
 <img src="examples/rain-024.jpg" width="367px"/> <img src="examples/DRN-024.jpg" width="367px"/>